oplik0/Seeeduino-XIAO/How-to-use-Seeeduino-XIAO-to-log-in-to-your-Raspberry-PI.md

 ### Software

-Find the config.txt file on the TF card of the Raspberry Pi official system, and add a sentence at the end:
+Find the config.txt file on the TF card where the Raspberry Pi official system is installed, and add a sentence at the end:

 ```c
 enable_uart=1
 ```

-After saving, first open the serial port communication software on your PC and set the serial port baud rate to 115200.
-This is the default serial port baud rate.
-It can be communicated correctly if it is consistent with the serial port baud rate of the Raspberry Pi.
-After inserting the card to start the Raspberry Pi, you will see the startup information in the terminal window.
+**Configuring Seeeduino XIAO**

+- **Step 1.** Open [Arduino IDE](https://www.arduino.cc/en/Main/Software) and add Seeeduino XIAO by following the link [here.](https://github.com/SeeedDocument/Seeeduino-XIAO)

+- **Step 2.** Copy the following code to Arduino IDE and upload the code into Seeeduino XIAO.

 ```c++
 /*